bramdvrepublic/com.beligum.blocks.core/Readme.md

   \</body\>
   \</html\>

-#Internationalization
+# Internationalization
  - Preferred languages can be specified in the configuration-xml under "blocks.site.languages", as a list, in order from most preferred language to least preferred language.
  - Languages should always be represented as a (2 letter) ISO 639 language-code.
  - If a url needs to be translated, it needs to be an absolute url of this site-domain or a relative url starting with a '/'.
 Relative urls without '/' will not be translated!

-#Script- and style-injection
+# Script- and style-injection
- - Scripts and links (f.i. css-files) can be added to page-templates, class bleuprints and dynamic blocks
+ - Scripts and links (f.i. css-files) can be added to page-templates, class blueprints and dynamic blocks
  - Scripts of page-templates and entity-classes are saved to db as a html-blob
  - When a page is send to the client, the scripts and links are injected in this order:
      1. links of page-template